 - The base should be wider than the seat, and locking mechanisms should be secure.
 Push down on the unit to make sure it is sturdy.

-- The base should feature nonskid surfacing to prevent the seat from moving on a smooth surface.
+- The base should have nonskid surfacing to prevent the seat from moving on a smooth surface.

-- The seat belt should be secure and the fabric should be washable.
+- The safety belt should be secure and the fabric should be washable.

 - If wire supporting devices snap on the back of the seat, make sure they are secure so that they do not pop out and cause the seat to collapse.

-- Never place your baby in an infant seat on a table or other elevated surface from which your child could fall, or on the washing machine or any other vibrating surface (the vibrations could cause the seat to move and fall).
+- Never place your baby in an infant seat on a table, counter, or other elevated surface from which your child could fall, or on the washing machine or any other vibrating surface (the vibrations could cause the seat to move and fall).